 All documents relating to children are stored securely within the SENCO's office and within the school's secure electronic recording system (CPOMS).
-See policy on information management.
+See GDPR Policy for school (located on school website)

 Monitoring and Evaluation of SEND

 The SEN policy and provision will be reviewed on an annual basis.
 This review will be initiated by the Headteacher, SENCO and SEN Governor, and discussed as a whole staff.
 Parent and pupil views will also be sought.